 Newly Diagnosed Programme

 This four week programme is open to anyone who has recently received a diagnosis of lymphoma, of any type, including CLL.
-Meetings are held on Mondays at 2pm, and the programme starts at the beginning of the month.
+Meetings are held on the first four Tuesdays of the month at 3.30pm.
+Please allow an hour and 15 minutes for each meeting.

 At these four support and information meetings, you'll meet others who have been diagnosed in the last few weeks and are in the early stages of coming to terms with finding out they have lymphoma and what it means for them.